-The emission standards and test procedures in this document are applicable to 2018 and subsequent model-year zero-emission passenger cars, light-duty trucks, and medium-duty vehicles, and 2018 and subsequent model-year hybrid electric passenger cars, light-duty trucks, and medium-duty vehicles.
-The general procedures and requirements necessary to certify a vehicle for sale in California are contained in the “California 2015 and Subsequent Model Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles” (hereinafter “LDV/MDV TPs”), and apply except as amended herein.
+The emission standards and test procedures in this document are applicable to 2018 through 2025 model-year zero-emission passenger cars, light-duty trucks, and medium-duty vehicles, and 2018 through 2025 model-year hybrid electric passenger cars, light-duty trucks, and medium-duty vehicles.
+The general procedures and requirements necessary to certify a vehicle for sale in California are contained in the “California 2015 through 2025 Model Year Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Year Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles” (hereinafter “LDV/MDV TPs”), and apply except as amended herein.

 Definitions and Terminology.